andywar65/pymba/README.md

 Link standard block allows you to link different pages on a click.
 The `Tree` attribute lets you select among parent, previous, next and first child page.
 If target has an equirectangular image (see backend paragraph) it will appear in the link.

+Curvedimage standard block is an open cylinder where you can project panoramic images.

 ### BIM standard blocks

 BIM standard blocks are recognized as real life building elements.
 By now we have only `Wall`, `Slab` and `Door` BIM elements.
 If you put a Door inside a Wall, you get a `Openwall`.
 Partition blocks behave pretty much as a box, but attributes are different: we can set a `Type` for each wall/slab and a `Finishing` for each side.